How to Prepare for New Google Metadata Policy Changes

 Should you change your app metadata right now?

-There are many dark patterns being utilized by apps that want to play the “gray area” in between the rule, with tactics such as including 5-stars in screenshots when the app rating is lower, false advertising and targeting of irrelevant keywords.
-This could be seen as an attempt to restrict these practices and other clarify
+There are many dark patterns being utilized by apps that want to play the “gray area” in between the rule, with tactics such as including 5-stars in screenshots when the app rating is lower, false advertising, and targeting of irrelevant keywords.
+As a result, Google may be attempting to restrict the frequency of such practices.

 Another theory relates to the fact that Google is currently working on Android 12.
 With the leaks of Google’s new “Whitechapel” chip, it’s possible that these Play Store changes could accompany a whole new look for the Play Store and Android in general.